Skip To Content

 Compelled to Act: Histories of Women’s Activism in Western Canada

-Date Time: Oct 20, 2020 6:00 PM Winnipeg 5:00 PM Saskatchewan and AlbertA
+Date Time: Oct 20, 2020 6:00 PM Winnipeg 5:00 PM Saskatchewan and Alberta

 Compelled to Act Book Cover